goxul/goxul.github.io/about.md

 permalink: /about/
 ---

-Some information about you!
+I'm a computer science undergrad, currently studying in Mumbai.
+I like to work with data.

 ### More Information

-I'm a computer science undergrad, currently studying in Mumbai.
-Interested in data and related stuff.
+In my free time, I am a volunteer at Make A Difference foundation.
+Love me some poetry and stand-up comedy.

 ### Contact me